oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 #### Leaking authorization code with XSS to spoof a session (Cookie Baking)

-As an authorization code is still reaching the frontend, it could be intercepted in case of successful XSS attack, which could lead to complete owning of the session by the attacker.
+When implementing a BFF for securing the authorization flow, in order to avoid all leaks in case of succesful XSS, the OAuth 2.0 Authorization Code grant with PKCE flow MUST be initiated from the BFF, and not from the frontend part of the application: as an authorization code is still reaching the frontend, it could be intercepted in the case of a successful XSS attack.
+If the PKCE *code verifier* is kept on the frontend rather than in the BFF itself, this could lead to complete owning of the session by the attacker.
+In other words, the BFF is not only responsible for keeping the _tokens_ safe, but also to keep all parts of the authorization flow separate from the web application.

 An example of such attack would be to leak the authorization code to the attacker, who could then start a session on its side and restart the complete user authorization flow in parallel to avoid detection.

                                                                    Resource  Authentication
      User  Attacker       Frontend            BFF            server     server